Jean Erdman: Career

 While Joyce's story is told from the perspective of the male barkeeper Humphrey Chimpden Earwicker, Erdman's work a combination of dance, mime, and Joycean stream of consciousness language focuses on the female psyche, as seen through the many incarnations of the main female character Anna Livia Plurabelle.
 She danced all the aspects of Anna Livia from young woman, to old crone, to the rain itself that becomes the River Liffey flowing through the heart of Dublin.
 Teiji Ito was the musical director and composed the musical score on a vast array of instruments from around the world including among others, Japanese bass drums, Tibetan cymbals, a violin and an accordion.

 The Coach with the Six Insides premiered at the Village South Theatre in Greenwich Village on November 26, 1962.
 It ran for 114 performances and received the Obie and Vernon Rice Awards for Outstanding Achievement in theater.
 Following the first New York season it began a world tour including engagements in Spoleto, Paris, Dublin and Tokyo.
-Three other North American tours as well as another New York season in 1967 followed.
+Three other North American tours as well as another New York season in 1967 followed, at the East 74th Street Theater on the Upper East Side.
 In 1964 the work was featured on the CBS's Camera Three series and in 1966 WNET Channel 13 produced an interview with both Erdman and Campbell, A Viewer's Guide to the Coach with the Six Insides.
 Many dance historians continue to regard The Coach with the Six Insides as "the most successful—and celebrated—attempt to unite dance and words."

 Other theater productions Erdman choreographed during this period include the Helen Hayes Repertory production of Hamlet (1964), the Lincoln Center Repertory production of Federico García Lorca's Yerma (1962) and the New York Shakespeare Festival production of the rock-opera Two Gentlemen of Verona (1971–72), which ran on Broadway for two years and for which Erdman received the Drama Desk Award and a Tony nomination.

 Erdman was an active teacher throughout her career.
 In 1948 she opened her own studio where she taught a style-neutral, concept-based technique she developed by combining her study of world dance with anatomical principles.
 She described it as, "a basic dance training that would, in its most elementary form give the novice an essential experience of the art form, and in more complex variations create a professional dance artist with a completely articulate instrument capable of responding in movement to any choreographic impulse."

-From 1949-51 she directed the modern dance department at Teachers College of Columbia University.
+From 1949 to 1951 she directed the modern dance department at Teachers College of Columbia University.
 In the summers from 1949 to 1955 she was the artist in residence and head of the dance department at the University of Colorado in Boulder.
-From 1954–57 she was the chairman of the dance department at Bard College.
-She was founding director of the dance program at NYU's Tisch School of the Arts and taught there from 1966-71.
+From 1954 to 1957 she was the chairman of the dance department at Bard College.
+She was founding director of the dance program at NYU's Tisch School of the Arts and taught there from 1966 to 1971.